 Just think about it.
 Nobody likes getting up early on their island holiday.
 With many people opting for the extra shuteye (because that’s what some vacations are for) while the partygoers simply can’t fathom facing the world after their fourth consecutive night out in Kuta, there aren’t going to be many people out there surfing.

 Even lifelong surfers still regard the early morning surf session with a curious mix of skepticism and resentment depending on how the forecast looks.
-But if you’re totally devoted to making the most of your learn-to-surf trip to Bali, there really is no better option.
+But if you’re devoted to making the most of your learn-to-surf trip to Bali, there is no better option.

 2. Steer Clear of the Busiest Parts of the Beach